How Deposit Return Works

 Do all Retailers have to register with the Deposit Return Scheme?

 Yes.
 All Retailers that sell ‘in scope’ drinks – PET plastic bottles, aluminium/steel cans from 150ml to 3 litres – must register with Re-turn in order to fulfil their environmental and legislative responsibilities.
-Registration is now open and all Retailers will be provided with timelines to complete their registration.
+Initial registration will open in late November 2022 and all Retailers will be provided with timelines to complete their registration.

 What beverage containers are included in the Deposit Return Scheme?